benrod3000/mermommycreations/README.md

 Source code for the official MerMommy Creations website.

-MerMommy Creations is a children's party styling business based in North County San Diego, specializing in themed parties, custom decorations, rentals, and hands-on activities.
+MerMommy Creations is a children's party styling business based in North County San Diego, specializing in themed parties, custom decorations, rentals, and hands on activities.
 This site was built from scratch to showcase the brand, answer common questions, and make it easy for families to get in touch.

 [![Live Site](https://img.shields.io/badge/live-site-8B6C9E)](https://mermommycreations.com) **Live Site:** https://mermommycreations.com